PavanMudigonda/allure-html-reporter-github-pages/README.md

 ### `subfolder`

 The relative path to the project folder, if you have few different projects in the repository.
 This relative path also will be added to GitHub Pages link.
-Example project [allure-examples](https://github.com/simple-elf/allure-examples).

 Default ``